wxwern/cs2103t-tp/docs/team/mcnabry.md

 ### Project: Jobby

-Jobby is a desktop app for managing job applications and contacts, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-Jobby can help you manage tracking your job applications and contacts in a more streamlined fashion.
+Jobby is a desktop app for managing job applications and contacts.
+It can help you manage the tracking of your job applications and contacts in a more streamlined fashion.

 Given below are my contributions to the project.